 Capability: The Checkpoint-Recovery pattern periodically preserves the essential aspects of the system state that may be subsequently used to recover the system from an error/failure.
 The pattern handles an error or a failure by retrieving an error/failure-free system state from a storage system, or by reconstructing such state, and substituting the erroneous/failed state with the error/failure-free state.
 Therefore, the system is able to resume operation with a version of the system state that is free of any effects of the error/failure event.
+These steps are shown in the flowchart in Figure 15.
 The solution offered by the pattern supports only recovery; the detection and containment of the error/failure is beyond the scope of the pattern's capabilities.